This article is reviewed & updated annually by Wego’s editorial team to ensure that the content is up to date & accurate.

 Pulikali, the Tiger Dance, is one electrifying experience in Thrissur.
 Get a glimpse of the vibrant gathering near Swaraj Round.
 As locals don tiger attires and mimic tiger movement, the intoxicating performances and reverberating percussion beat infuse the atmosphere with festal vibes.
 A fun-to-watch event, you can join the revelry of the Tiger Play with scores of locals and tourists on the fourth day.

-For the year 2023, as stated by Kerala’s Chief Minister Pinarayi Vijayan, Onam celebrations will be held from 27 August to 2 September with a number of events.
+For the year 2023, as stated by Kerala’s Chief Minister Pinarayi Vijayan, Onam celebrations were held from 27 August to 2 September with a series of events.

-State-level programs will be held in Thiruvananthapuram, and as advised by the Chief Minister, concerned departments should organise programs in a way that attracts people from outside Kerala.
+State-level programs were conducted in Thiruvananthapuram, and as advised by the Chief Minister, concerned departments were instructed to organize programs in a way that attracted people from outside Kerala.

-- the Onam procession will be organised with the participation of various government departments, public sector institutions, cooperatives and local self-government bodies.
+• the Onam procession was organized with the participation of various government departments, public sector institutions, cooperatives, and local self-government bodies.

-- separate vegetable markets should be started, with the Kudumbashree markets being organised.
+• separate vegetable markets were started, with the Kudumbashree markets being organized.

-- food products, including vegetables, shall be given at a minimum price.
+• food products, including vegetables, were provided at a minimum price.

-- horticorp should procure vegetables from farmers in Vattavada, Kanthalloor, and Wayanad.
+• horticorp procured vegetables from farmers in Vattavada, Kanthalloor, and Wayanad.

-- vegetables which are not produced enough in Kerala should be procured and distributed directly from farms and farmer associations in neighbouring states with quality assurance.
-Inspection should be done to control hoarding, black market etc.
+• vegetables that were not produced enough in Kerala were procured and distributed directly from farms and farmer associations in neighboring states with quality assurance.
+Inspections were conducted to control hoarding, black markets, etc.

-- prominent names in the art and cultural sectors should be featured in the Onam celebrations.
+• prominent names in the art and cultural sectors were featured in the Onam celebrations.

-- illuminations would be arranged for a week, and the Tourism department should take the initiative to arrange adequate facilities and ensure the safety of tourists.
+• illuminations were arranged for a week, and the Tourism department took the initiative to arrange adequate facilities and ensure the safety of tourists.

-- the departments should conduct meetings to ensure that the Onam celebrations are grand and colourful.
+• the departments conducted meetings to ensure that the Onam celebrations were grand and colorful.